paulfioravanti/paulfioravanti.github.io/_posts/2019-06-22-resume-as-code.md

 to rely on external [TrueType][] font files (extension `.ttf`) to display text.

-When you attempt to generate my resume in Japanese, Ruby goes and fetches font files from my Dropbox account, that are originally from the [Information-Technology Promotion Agency][] (IPA), and downloads them to your `tmp` directory.
-Specifically, the "4 fonts package" listed on [this page][Download IPA fonts], which contains the IPA Mincho and IPA Gothic fonts.
+When you attempt to generate my resume in Japanese, Ruby goes and fetches font files from my Dropbox account, and downloads them into your `tmp` directory.
+These files were originally provided by the [Information-Technology Promotion Agency][] (IPA), but are now the concern of the [Character Information Technology & Promotion Council][] (CITPC).
+The specific set of font files are the "4 fonts package" (4書体パック) listed on [this page][Download IPA fonts], which contains the IPA Mincho and IPA Gothic fonts.
+The latest versions of these fonts can be found on the [IPAex Font Downloads page][].

 I used the IPAPMincho font (`ipamp.ttf`) for "normal" font, and IPAPGothic (`ipagp.ttf`) for "bold"; they are different fonts, but one worked for me as